 The 1958 park headquarters building would be replaced to address its deferred maintenance and substantial deficiencies.
-A replacement of up to 6,000 square feet would be constructed nearby within the historic disturbance footprint, while keeping with the original aesthetics and character/feel of the area.
+Construct nearby within the historic disturbance footprint, while keeping with the original aesthetics and character/feel of the area.
+Build to replace in-kind administrative space (~6,000 square feet) scaled up as required to meet current NPS facility standards (ABAAS, telecommunications, utilities, etc.).
 [EA]